MrTalas/MrTalas/README.md

 I am a high school student who likes to improve himself.My goal is to complete my education by studying engineering.When I start my career, I want to reach the top of my career.

-- I share my projects and produce content on my instagram page called https://instagram.com/nodemcuteknoloji/
+- I share my projects and produce content on my Instagram page called https://instagram.com/nodemcuteknoloji/

+- I am developing projects in the field of internet of things (IoT).

+- I attend entrepreneurship conferences and certificate programs related to my field.